ajunlonglive/php-stwms/README.md

 # phpext
-PHP Extension,using C language development
+PHP Extension for php 7.0,using C language development